Vendor Business Continuity and Disaster Recovery

-Ensuring your critical vendors can survive in disaster helps ensure your financial institution can also survive.
-Learn what Business Continuity and Disaster Recovery plans are and what our team looks for when reviewing them.
+Ensuring your critical vendor can survive a disaster helps ensure your financial institution can also survive.
+Learn what business continuity and disaster recovery are and what you should look for when reviewing them.

 Welcome to this week’s Third Party Thursday!
 Hello, my name is Josh Steil, I’m one of the Information Security Specialists here at Venminder.

 Today we’re going to discuss what Business Continuity and Disaster Recovery Plans are, and what we look for when reviewing them.

 Let’s define what Business Continuity and Disaster Recovery are.

 Business Continuity allows for businesses to ensure that their key operations, products and services continue to be delivered either in full or at a predetermined, and accepted, level of availability.

 Disaster Recovery allows a business to plan what needs to be done immediately after a disaster to begin recovery.

 Business Continuity Plans include planning for loss of personnel, facilities or services; planning with public entities such as emergency services, local or state disaster relief agencies; and communications with identified key vendors, clients, employees and the media.

 Disaster Recovery includes things such as gathering of key personnel at a predetermined control center, retrieving items or information that have been stored offsite specifically for disasters, failing over to a cold, warm or hot site for data operations, assessment of damages, and if possible, salvage operations.